Wednesday, August 14, 2024

 Oil on Panel - 4 x 4 inches

 This is an oil painting of a Broad-winged Hawk as seen in my woods on May 12, 2022.
-This entire species travels through the United States on their way to Canada in the spring.
-In the fall, they migrate in such immense numbers their flocks have been called a “river of raptors” – flying through Veracruz, Mexico, and Panama to the Andean forests of Colombia and Bolivia.
-I have oftentimes gotten out of my chair upon hearing this hawk outside of my window, only to find a Blue Jay imitating it perfectly.
+During the fall, they migrate in such immense numbers their flocks have been called a “river of raptors” – flying through Veracruz, Mexico, and Panama to the Andean forests of Colombia and Bolivia.
+At my home, I have oftentimes gotten out of my chair upon hearing this hawk outside of my window, only to find a Blue Jay imitating it perfectly.

 Their migration route spans approximately 4,000 miles and they travel around 70 miles per day.
 If this one came directly from the south of my home, it would have been in Burnett County, Wisconsin, the day prior.